kevin-liao/gofetch/readme.md

 ## Howto - Calculate Distance

-- click the 'tool' menu.
+- click the 'Tool' menu.
-- select the 'calcuate distance' menu item.
+- select the 'Calculate Distance' menu item.
-- input the route by selecting the stations in dropdown, or you can input the route mannually.
+- input the route by selecting the stations in dropdown, or you can input the route manually.
 - click the 'calculate' button.
 It will print the distance for the route, and it would print out an error message if the route it is invalid.

 ## Howto - Journey Planner